 - Save the Date!
 The theme of the 2014 UIC Urban Forum will be "The Return of the Neighborhood as an Urban Strategy," and will happen on the 18th of September.

 - Alfred Tatum, the interim dean of the College of Education and a member of IRRPP's Administrative Council, was one of the featured academic leaders at an event for UIC's Board of Trustees called UIC Campus Insights.
 His speech about the literacy development of African American adolescent boys is in the following video.

 - Claudia Hernandez, an IRRPP funding recipient, also spoke for the Board of Trustees at UIC's Campus Insights event about her dermatology research and community outreach efforts to expand healthcare and cancer education in minority communities.

-- Columbia University's 4th Annual Criminal Justice Caucus, called Beyond the Bars, will have IRRPP's Director Beth Richie as one of its speakers.
-Angela Davis will also speak.
+- Columbia University's 4th Annual Criminal Justice Caucus, called Beyond the Bars, had IRRPP's Director Beth Richie as one of its speakers.
+Angela Davis also spoke.

 - IRRPP congratulates Administrative Council Member Professor Alfred W. Tatum, Interim Dean of College of Education, for his recognition by the Chancellor's Committee on the Status of Blacks as a 2014 Black History Maker.